-As we checked earlier, we did not detect drift in the model predictions after week one.
-Given that our model is not good at extrapolating, we should not really expect it.
+As we checked earlier, we did not detect drift in the model predictions after the first week.
+Given that our model is not good at extrapolating, we should not expect it.

-Such prediction drift might still happen and signal about things like broken input data.
-Otherwise, we would observe it if we had a more sensitive model.
+The prediction drift might still happen, and signal issues like broken input data.
+We could have also observed it if we had a more sensitive model.

 Frequent retraining is one way to address production model maintenance.
 Monitoring and observability add one more layer to assure model quality.